mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What can you do to increase the throughput of a CPU?
 - What is pipelining?
 - What is branch prediction?
 Describe some branch prediction algorithms.
+- What are interrupts?
+When can they be used and why are they important?

 # Coding